panoply/spx/readme.md

 8. **pjax:module**
 9. **pjax:load**

-> When a hydrate event is triggered the `pjax:hydrate` method will be fired instead of the `pjax:render`.
+> When a hydrate event is triggered the `hydrate` method will be fired instead of the `render`.

 ### Events